st3v/kit/examples/README.md

 }
 ```

-Go kit provides a helper method in package endpoint to chain middlewares like this.
+Go kit provides a helper method to chain middlewares like this.
 Note that the application order is reversed.
 (Also note that it's important to wrap the circuit breaker with the rate limiter, and not the other way around.)